 Some people complain of other symptoms during attacks of vertigo, like memory problems or difficulty reading.
 Most people find the struggle against vertigo physically exhausting.
 Symptoms can last from a few minutes to hours.

-The symptoms of bacterial labyrinthitis are unmistakeable.
+The symptoms of bacterial labyrinthitis are unmistakable.
 Typically, an ear infection will be followed over days or weeks by a serious deterioration of hearing and extreme vertigo.
 Viral labyrinthitis may appear weeks or months after a bout of flu or some other viral illness.
 The vertigo is milder and you may not lose any hearing, though you'll probably have tinnitus, a ringing in the ear.

 Ménière's disease brings periodic attacks of vertigo and tinnitus, ranging in frequency from once a year to once a day.
 Hearing may come and go, but it tends to get worse over the long run.
 About 10% to 15% of people with Ménière's disease have it in both ears.

-Neuronitis due to a blood clot causes sudden loss of balance that may leave you unable to walk for weeks.
+Neuritis due to a blood clot causes sudden loss of balance that may leave you unable to walk for weeks.
 Your hearing may be unchanged.

 Making the Diagnosis